-On America’s darkest day, innocent American civilians were targeted on September 11, 2001 and a total of 2,977 people were killed in what became the worst terrorist attack to ever take place on American soil.
+On America’s darkest day, September 11, 2001, innocent civilians were targeted and a total of 2,977 people were killed in what became the worst terrorist attack to ever take place on American soil.

 Among the fatalities that day were 406 first responders, made up of 343 members of the New York City Fire Department, 23 members of the New York City Police Department, 37 members of the New York and New Jersey Port Authority Police Department and 3 members of the New York State Office of Court Administration.
-There was a catastrophic loss of life that day, and many more lives have been lost – tens of thousands continue to suffer today from 9/11 related illnesses.
-Millions of Americans were driven to enlist in our military ranks to fight terrorism after September 11, 2001, and over 7,000 American military members have died in the line of duty.
+There was a catastrophic loss of life that day, and many more lives have been lost since.
+More than 100,000 people continue to suffer today from 9/11-related illnesses.
+Americans were driven to enlist in our military ranks to fight terrorism after September 11, 2001, and over 7,000 U.S. military members have died in the line of duty fighting the War on Terror.

-The following materials are educational 9/11 resources that are verified by the Tunnel to Towers Foundation, created out of the tragedy of 9/11.
-Tunnel to Towers will continue to keep its promise to NEVER FORGET the brave first responders and military service members who laid down their lives bringing others to safety on September 11, 2001 and those who continue to do so in the aftermath.
+The following materials are educational 9/11 resources that are verified by the Tunnel to Towers Foundation, created from the tragedy of 9/11.
+Tunnel to Towers helps America keep its promise to NEVER FORGET the 2,977 people who gave their lives for us, including the brave first responders, those who continue to suffer with 9/11-related illnesses, those who made the ultimate sacrifice serving our communities and our country – and all who continue to.

 The 9/11 Commission Report: Final Report of the National Commission on Terrorist Attacks Upon the United States